 The booking system does not allow you to vary the number of bikes to the number of passengers.
 IE if you are booking for 2 people but you only have 1 bike, you need to make 2 separate bookings.
 This only applies to TGV and Intercités services that require a separate reservation for your bike.

 Download and install the SNCF-Connect mobile app.
 It allows you to book tickets and also display your ticket as a QR code.
 It is easy to do and means no worry about printing physical tickets.
 This is my go-to method when I book tickets and it’s nice and handy.

 Select “France” as the country option

 Select France as the country option in both browser and app versions.
 We have discovered that certain information that you may require is not displayed unless France is selected.
 Even if you cannot speak French it is relatively easy to navigate the booking process.
-We discovered that TER Bretagne services required a booking for bikes from June to September.
-After some testing, we have discovered that this message only shows up if the country selected is France.
+I discovered that TER Bretagne services required a booking for bikes from June to September.
+After some testing, I have discovered that this message only shows up if the country selected is France.

 You might also like